Language Processing Disorder: Symptoms (2/3)

 - Next Steps

-Note that this is the second article in my series on Language Processing Disorder, following on from a basic introduction to the topic.
-If you would like a quick overview of LPD, take a look at my first LPD article here.
+Note that this is the second article in the series on Language Processing Disorder, following on from a basic introduction to the topic.
+If you would like a quick overview of LPD, take a look at the first LPD article here.

 What Is Language Processing?